 “This seems like a lot of work.
 Why not make it easier for everyone and do less work?”

-Easy is not necessarily better. .
-MSMAP can certainly take a different, easier approach and offer less services other groups that do this are easy enough to find.
+Easy is not necessarily better.
+MSMAP can certainly take a different, easier approach and offer less services other groups and individuals that do this are easy enough to find before they disappear down the road.
 However, MSMAP’s primary service is growth and self-improvement through martial arts training.
 There are no shortcuts to self-improvement, and it sometimes takes very hard work.

 We put words into action.
 MSMAP takes this responsibility seriously through action as well as word.
 Work and effort are necessary to constantly improve our core values: safety, education, and, especially, fun.
 Specific areas that benefit from all the fundraising and outreach efforts (and improve our quality of service) are the following: